Wednesday, January 8, 2025

 The biggest action Enki did was send the flood to kill mankind (Spencer, 1915; in Kelly, 1915, Volume 75; Volume 97 p.
 314):

-So, let's see: Ea and Yahavah have the same root word in their names, and were even spelled similarly sometimes.
+So, let's see: Ea and Ieue/'eie have the same root word in their names, and were even spelled similarly sometimes (like Eau, and Iau).
 Ea ruled Eridu, and Eridu was the Garden of Eden.
 The cherubim came from Eridu.
 The creation story of Eve is similar to the goddess creation story in Eridu.
-Ea prevented mankind from "the me of life," which sounds like Yahavah kicking Adam (but not Eve, from what I can tell) out of the Garden (Genesis 3).
-Ea caused the flood, saved Sit-Naphishti, and caused the confusion of languages.
-Yahavah caused the flood but spared Noah and his family (Genesis 7), and caused the Tower of Babel incident (Genesis 11:1-9).
+A special tree was in Eridu, and Eden.
+Ea prevented mankind from "the me of life," which sounds like Ieue kicking Adam (but not Eve, from what I can tell) out of the Garden (Genesis 3).
+Ea caused the flood, saved Sit-Naphishti, and caused the confusion of languages (Babel).
+Ieue caused the flood but spared Noah and his family (Genesis 7), and caused the Tower of Babel incident (Genesis 11:1-9).
 Ea also terrified humans with his "venomous word."
-Yahavah threatens everybody throughout the Bible.
-Ea is Yahavah and 'Ahayah (Aahayah), the god of the Bible.
+Ieue threatens people throughout the Bible.
+Ea is Ieue/'eie, the god of the Bible.

 Links: